Newmont Ghana’s Ahafo mine donate to some hospitals in Bono and Ahafo regions

 Click to read all about coronavirus →

-Newmont Ghana’s Ahafo mine has donated Personal Protective Equipment (PPE) worth GHS77,460.00 to the Brong Ahafo Regional Hospital in Sunyani and St. Elizabeth Hospital in Hwidiem to help them fight against COVID-19 within the Bono and Ahafo regions.
+Newmont Ghana’s Ahafo mine has donated Personal Protective Equipment (PPEs) worth GHc 77,460.00 to the Brong Ahafo Regional Hospital in Sunyani and St. Elizabeth Hospital in Hwidiem to help them fight against COVID-19 within the Bono and Ahafo regions.

 The donation was in response to requests by the hospitals and builds on other contributions and efforts already implemented by Newmont Ghana to help the country fight against the pandemic.

-Donating the St. Elizabeth Catholic hospital items, Acting General Manager of the Ahafo Mine, Okyere Ntrama, said, the company prioritises health and safety and is committed to help strengthen the capabilities of public institutions to enable them to minimise the risks and impacts associated with COVID-19.
+Donating the St. Elizabeth Catholic hospital items, the Acting General Manager of the Ahafo Mine, Okyere Ntrama, said, the company prioritizes health and safety and is committed to help strengthen the capabilities of public institutions to enable them to minimize the risks and impacts associated with COVID-19.

-“We recognise that we cannot defeat COVID-19 in isolation.
+“We recognize that we cannot defeat COVID-19 in isolation.
 We all need each other to win this fight.
-This is why we are partnering our local governments and medical institutions towards addressing the greatest needs within our communities and nation,” he said.
+This is why we are partnering our local governments and medical institutions towards addressing the greatest needs within our communities and nation” he said.

 The Brong Ahafo Regional Hospital and the St. Elizabeth Hospital, Hwidiem serve as the major health delivery centers for the Bono and Ahafo regions and the donation will complement the hospitals ongoing efforts to prevent the spread of the viral disease.